 The following are the LDAPLightweight Directory Access Protocol (LDAP) is a lightweight client-server protocol for accessing directory services, specifically X.500-based directory services.
 LDAP runs over TCP/IP or other connection oriented transfer services. interface known limitations:

 - Unix or Linux-based PAM authentication is not supported.

-- Only Okta mastered users and groupsGroups allow you to organize your end users and the apps they can access.
+- Only Okta groupsGroups allow you to organize your end users and the apps they can access.
 Assigning apps to large sets of end users is made easier with groups. are supported.
-AD Groups and AppAn abbreviation of application.
+AD groups and appAn abbreviation of application.
 Essentially, it is a web-based site used to perform any number of specific tasks, and requires authentication from end users by signing in. groups are not returned.

 - Ability to search on memberOf results in longer search times.

 - Support for TLS 1.2 only.

 - Only READ-only commands are supported.
 WRITE commands are not supported.

 - The server allows a page size of 1000 entries.
 If the size of the result exceeds the page size, an LDAP error code is returned.
 For a large result set, use Simple Pagination Control.
 For details, refer to https://www.ietf.org/rfc/rfc2696.txt.

 - Okta must be the source of truth for the apps.

 - You must use an Okta user ID.
 If you are using samAccountName as a log in value for your apps, authentication fails.

 - For LDAP searches that query uniquemember and memberOf attributes, the LDAP Interface iterates through all pages before returning membership response back to the clientEssentially, a client is anything that talks to the Okta service.
 Within the traditional client-server model, Okta is the server.
 The client might be an agent, an Okta mobile app, or a browser plugin. .